agama-project/agama/doc/pxe.md

 # Using PXE and Iguana

-This document explains how to run D-Installer on PXE with the help of Iguana.
+This document explains how to run Agama on PXE with the help of Iguana.
 The described setup uses libvirt, but you can adapt the overall approach to other scenarios (like running your TFTP server).

-Additionally, it offers some helpful tips for debugging D-Installer problems.
+Additionally, it offers some helpful tips for debugging Agama problems.

 ## Set up

 The process can be summarized in these steps:

-1. Set up the TFTP tree, defining a boot option for D-Installer + Iguana.
+1. Set up the TFTP tree, defining a boot option for Agama + Iguana.
 2. Configure libvirt network to serve the tree.
 3. Prepare the initial ramdisk image (initrd), based on Iguana.
 4. Boot from PXE.